jesusgraterol/bignumber-utils/README.md

 ### BigNumber Methods

-Since this library is built on top of `bignumber.js`, whenever you invoke `getBigNumber(value)` or `buildNumber(value, { buildType: 'bignumber' })` you can make use of any method within the BigNumber Instace.
+Since this library is built on top of `bignumber.js`, whenever you invoke `getBigNumber(value)` or `buildNumber(value, { buildType: 'bignumber' })` you can make use of any method within the BigNumber Instance.

 The list of methods can be found [here](https://mikemcl.github.io/bignumber.js/)